Return to Stephen King home page

 "Shit on you."

 - "I use Dial, Don't you wish everybody did?"
 Actual slogan: Aren't you glad you use Dial?
 Don't you wish everybody did?
+This is an ad from 60s and 70s.

 "It's your mind," McVries said, "using the old escape hatch.
 Don't you wish your feet could?"